-Financial Services comments: The net cost to the Council included in the capital budget for 2008/09 is £186,000 - £84,000 for Disabled Facilities Grants & £102,000 for Housing Renewal.
-Should the allocation for Disabled Facilities grant allow for increased expenditure in this area reductions will be made in the Housing Renewal budget to maintain the overall cost to this Council of £186,000.
+Financial Services comments: The net cost to the Council included in the capital budget for 2009 - 2010 is £100,000 - £85,000 for Mandatory Disabled Facilities Grants and £15,000 for Discretionary Home Repair Assistance Grants [for emergency priority disabled aids and adaptations].
+All other discretionary grant items have been met via £60,000 funding from the Regional Housing Board.
 Legal Services comments: None for the purposes of this report.
-Service Improvement Plan implications: The implementation and monitoring of the Housing Renewal Policy will be part of the Housing Service Improvement Plan for 2008-09 Corporate Plan: Risk Assessment: Risk assessments have been carried out for separate elements of the Housing Renewal Policy: Southern Home Loans Partnership - Medium likelihood/Medium Severity.
-Risk Status: Medium Background papers: TheRegulatoryReform(Housing Assistance)Assistance)(England and Wales)Order 2002 (S.I.
-1860).Housing Renewal Guidance(Consultative Document)June 2002 (ODPM)Gosport PrivateSectorHouseSurvey 2004/05Housing Renewal Policy 2007-08 Appendices/Enclosures: Appendix 'A' Housing Renewal Policy 2008-09.
-Appendix 'B' Major changes in the Housing Renewal Policy 2008-09 over the previous (2007-08) Housing Renewal Policy Report author/ Lead Officer: Trevor Charlesworth Principal EHO / Oona Hickson Head of Strategy & Enabling
+Service Improvement Plan The implementation and monitoring of the implications: Housing Renewal Policy will be part of the Housing Service Improvement Plan for 2009 - 2010 Corporate Plan: This report links to the Corporate Plan Strategic Priorities of Places and People Risk Assessment: Risk assessments have been carried out for separate elements of the Housing Renewal Policy: Southern Home Loans Partnership - Medium likelihood/Medium Severity.
+Risk Status: Medium Background papers: The Regulatory Reform (Housing Assistance) (England and Wales) Order 2002 (S.I.
+1860).
+Housing Renewal Guidance (Consultative Document) June 2002 (ODPM) Gosport Private Sector House Condition Survey 2004 - 2005 Housing Renewal Policy 2008 - 2009 (in the Members Room) Appendices/Enclosures: Appendix 'A' Major changes in the Housing Renewal Policy 2009 -2010 over the previous (2008 - 2009) Housing Renewal Policy Report author/ Lead Officer: Trevor Charlesworth Principal EHO / Oona Hickson Head of Strategy & Enabling